-SECTION 8608.3.
-NOTICE OF EXPUNGEMENT.
+3. Notice of Expungement.

 A notice of expungement of the notice of violation shall be recorded with the County Recorder when:

-- (a) The Planning Director or other appellate authority determines that a grading permit is not required; or - (b) All work has been completed and approved by the Planning Director.
+- a.
+The Planning Director or other appellate authority determines that a grading permit is not required; or - All work has been completed and approved by the Planning Director and appropriate expungement fees paid by the permit holder.